 If you want to bring out the texture/relief of the quilting you need some side light.
 But, sidelight will fall off (get dimmer) across the quilt.
 Also, sidelight brings out irregularities in the quilt.
 I've found quilters prefer flat lighted photos, so I normally don't use side lighting anymore except for close-up/detail shots.

 If you use indirect sunlight, as I do, be careful it isn't being reflected from a colored surface/area.
 I'm lucky that all three surfaces light bounces off of to come into my living room are neutral -- a light gray brick wall, a darker gray deck, and a white carpet.

-Since I first wrote this article there has been an addition to my method.
-I now use a WhiBal™ card for digital shooting.
+After I began using a digital camera I also began using a WhiBal™ card.
 (Note: Using a WhiBal is of no value unless you process the picture in an image editor.)
 It makes getting the right color much easier.
 (For you camera techies: I use it with RAW mode.
 This gives the best results, but the WhiBal™ will give the best you can do with JPEG too.)

 Before it's put on the hanging bar the sleeve is pinned to the top of the quilt as shown in Figure 3.
 People seem to think this take a lot of time.
 It takes about 10-15 minutes.
 After it's hung and raised off the floor I use a steel tape measure to adjust each end of the hanging bar to the same height, so the bar is level (quilt hangs right).
 You probably can't get the camera this level, so if you edit the image you'll still need to straighten it.

 If you have a large enough design wall, good lighting and enough distance in front of it to get the camera far enough away, that's probably a better way to hang the quilt.